-- 1. Using the alignment posts and rubber grommets, place the speakers into the slots on the palm-rest and keyboard assembly. - NOTE: Ensure that the alignment posts are threaded through the rubber grommets on the speakers. - 2.
-Route the speaker cable along the bottom side of the palm-rest and keyboard assembly and the thermal fan.
-Then secure the speaker cable into the routing guides on the palm-rest and keyboard assembly. - NOTE: The speaker cable must be routed through the routing guides to avoid damaging the speaker cable when installing the base cover. - 3.
-Adhere the tape to secure the speaker cable to the palm-rest and touchpad.
+- 1. Route the antenna cables from the routing guide. - 2.
+Using the alignment posts and rubber grommets, place the speakers into the slots on the palm-rest and keyboard assembly. - 3.
+Route the speaker cable along the bottom side of the palm-rest and keyboard assembly.
+Then secure the speaker cable into the routing guides on the palm-rest and keyboard assembly. - 4.
+Connect the speaker cable to the connector on the I/O daughter-board.